 A court order (from the Circuit Family Court) exempting them from the age 18 minimum, typically requiring parental/guardian consent and medical evidence (from a primary treating practitioner and an independent endocrinologist or psychiatrist).

-No provision for those under age 16.
+There is no provision for those under age 16.

 (10)(c) What rights do Irish citizens have regarding free speech?